steelsojka/lodash-decorators/README.md

 -   More and better unit tests.
 -   Better performance with instance decorators.
 -   Single imports with `import { Debounce } from 'lodash-decorators/debounce'`;
+-   Composition decorators can be used on properties.
+These will generate the composed function.